U.S. wants U.N. to ban nuclear ballistic missile work by Iran

-UNITED NATIONS (Reuters) - Washington will push the U.N.
-Security Council to toughen its stance against Iran working on ballistic missiles capable of delivering nuclear weapons and carrying out ballistic missile launches, U.S. Secretary of State Mike Pompeo said on Wednesday.
+UNITED NATIONS (Reuters) - The United States will push the U.N.
+Security Council to toughen its stance to prevent Iran from working on ballistic missiles capable of delivering nuclear weapons and carrying out test launches, U.S. Secretary of State Mike Pompeo said on Wednesday.

-Pompeo also said an arms embargo on Iran should not be lifted in 2020 and called on the council to establish “inspection and interdiction measures, in ports and on the high seas, to thwart Iran’s continuing efforts to circumvent arms restrictions.”
+Pompeo also told the Security Council an arms embargo on Iran should not be lifted in 2020 and called on the council to establish “inspection and interdiction measures, in ports and on the high seas, to thwart Iran’s continuing efforts to circumvent arms restrictions.”

-“Iran is harboring al Qaeda, supporting Taliban militants in Afghanistan, arming terrorists in Lebanon, facilitating illicit trade in Somali charcoal benefiting al-Shabaab, and training and equipping Shia militias in Iraq,” Pompeo told a Security Council meeting on the implementation of U.N. sanctions on Iran.
+“Iran is harboring al Qaeda, supporting Taliban militants in Afghanistan, arming terrorists in Lebanon, facilitating illicit trade in Somali charcoal benefiting al-Shabaab, and training and equipping Shia militias in Iraq,” Pompeo said during the meeting on the implementation of U.N. sanctions on Iran.

 Russia and China - which are council veto powers along with the United States, France and Britain - are unlikely to support the measures proposed by Pompeo.
-In February Russia vetoed a Western attempt to have the Security Council call out Tehran in a resolution on Yemen.
+In February Russia vetoed an attempt by the West to have the Security Council call out Tehran in a resolution on Yemen.

+Without naming countries, Russian U.N.
+Ambassador Vassily Nebenzia accused some council members of using Wednesday’s meeting “to discuss the so-called regional behaviour of Iran, which they depict as though it were the only source of all the woes in the Middle East.”

+“What they do not voice is any kind of a substantive proposal on this topic and sometimes we’re left with the impression that the only goal is to further escalate anti-Iran hysteria and to demonize Iran,” Nebenzia told the council.

 A 2015 U.N. resolution “called upon” Iran to refrain for up to eight years from work on ballistic missiles designed to deliver nuclear weapons.
 Some states argue that the language does not make it obligatory.